 A Swiss diver’s watch with an automatic movement below $500 is a bargain.
 The Tissot Seastar 1000 that runs on the Powermatic 80, however, is not just a bargain anymore but an amazing bang for the buck challenging to find elsewhere.

 Packaged in a 43mm stainless steel case ticks the self-winding mechanism that can hold a charge up to 80 hours.
 The 23 jewel bearings inside ensure a smooth transition between the parts, guaranteeing accurate timekeeping.

 The materials are of high quality when the face is covered with sapphire crystal, and the bezel is made of scratch-resistant ceramic.
 The stainless steel band, too, is well made and won’t rattle when moving your wrist.

 The number “1000” in the name of this collection is not just for sounding cool.
 It stands for 1,000ft (300m) of water resistance the watch can stand.
 Therefore, wear it and submerge it because no water will cause any trouble.

 Hamilton Khaki Field Auto

 The Hamilton brand has many facets.
-Not only does it offer world-class military-inspired watches, but it is very active in Hollywood as well.
+Not only does it offer top-notch automatic military-inspired watches, but it is very active in Hollywood as well.
 Featuring in over 500 blockbuster movies, Hamilton is a brand to strive for.